cyber-prophet/bostrom-journal/BostromJournal001.md

 Site [cyb.ai](https://cyb.ai) is an application built using the Bostrom Blockchain.

 On [cyb.ai](https://cyb.ai) you can already create [cyberlinks](https://cyb.ai/search/cyberlink), search the [graph](https://cyb.ai/oracle), rank using the [Relevance machine](https://cyb.ai/search/rm), share and store information, [earn rewards](https://cyb.ai/halloffame), [investmint](https://cyb.ai/mint), and [tweet](https://cyb.ai/search/tweet).
 [Bostrom](https://cyb.ai/search/bostrom) is the [bootloader](https://cyb.ai/bootloader) for [Cyber](https://cyb.ai/search/cyber), with the same features.

-### Purpose of the Bostrom network [~](QmX3owfDdvVUAr2J58nrdBQShBH8be6iwv9NZwnTAjTdjf) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

-Bostrom allows adding knowledge to the knowledge graph verifiably.
-By "verifiably" we mean that it is guaranteed by blockchain design that a particular address added specific content into the blockchain at the known time.

-The knowledge graph is a directed weighted graph between particles (CIDs or Content-ID of files, also known as content addresses, IPFS-hashes, IPFS-links).

-Cyberlinks are the edges of the knowledge graph, particles are the vertexes (aka nodes).

-In order to create cyberlinks in Bostrom, user accounts (so-called neurons) must have VOLT and AMPERE tokens.

-By definition, created cyberlinks cannot be deleted.
-This means, among other things, that they will always be taken into account in cyberrank (until "forgetting" or "pruning" functions are introduced).

 ### Superintelligence [~](QmbwxWGjfe1X7hWibkDii6fDdUqn8toMNEzsJdQuubqmhh) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)